UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 Sizers capture that logic and compute the sizes and locations for you.

-They will re-size things for you when anything changes -- adding, removing, changing labels, re-sizing the Window, etc...
+They will re-size things for you when anything changes:
+- adding, removing, changing labels
+- re-sizing the Window, etc...

 .. nextslide::

 Sizers take a while to wrap your brain around...